quartiq/miniconf/miniconf_mqtt/README.md

 `on_unhandled` is synchronous and called at most once.
 For async application handling, copy or extract the needed data there and await after `serve()` returns `Event::Unhandled`.

-For precise control, `miniconf_mqtt` exposes three explicit building blocks:
+For precise control, `miniconf_mqtt` exposes four explicit building blocks:

+- `LoadRetained`: optional retained `settings/#` recovery before connected-session startup
-- `Startup`: fresh-session or resumed-session bring-up
+- `Startup`: MM2 bring-up for one `minimq::ConnectEvent`
 - `Service`: bounded cooperative MM2 request service with non-MM2 passthrough
 - `Publisher`: explicit retained republish for a leaf, subtree, or root